 The New Balance 780 v5 is considered to be a responsive running shoe.
 This lightweight shoe responds well to the ground.
-Any shoe that can offer this much comfort and still feel responsive is a well balanced shoe.
-The 780 v5 utilizes the dual layered midsole to minimalize impact and return energy while running.
-The N-Durance® and blown rubber outsole provides flexibility and responsiveness.
-Overall, the New Balance 780 v5 is a good blend of comfort
+Any shoe that can offer this much comfort and still feel responsive is a well-balanced shoe.
+The 780 v5 utilizes the dual-layered midsole to minimalize impact and return energy while running.
+The N-Durance® and blown rubber outsole provide flexibility and responsiveness.
+Overall, the New Balance 780 v5 is a good blend of comfort and responsiveness.

 The outsole, midsole, and upper portions of the New Balance 780 v5 provide a good amount of support.
 The outsole’s moderate treads and two-type rubber provides good traction without fear of slippage.
 The 780 v5’s midsole also offers support.
-The dual layered components of the midsole resists compression and supports the underfoot.
-This shoe is ideal for neutral pronators, and will work with a variety of runners.
+The dual-layered components of the midsole resist compression and support the underfoot.
+This shoe is ideal for neutral pronators and will work with a variety of runners.
 The upper portion of the New Balance 780 v5 features a mono synthetic mesh that is supported by TPU overlays.
-Although this version uses less overlays, providing more flexibility, it still maintains a supportive nature.
+Although this version uses fewer overlays, providing more flexibility, it still maintains a supportive nature.
 Along with the overlays, the 780 v5 also has a two-toned lace system that secures the foot in the shoe.